Tezos (XTZ) Price Prediction 2021-2025 - Should You Buy It Now?

 Based on our Tezos price analysis, we have an idea of how the past treated this coin, but making a prediction is not as easy and is certainly not as accurate.
 Our XTZ price prediction is only a guess based on what we have seen in the past and how certain events may affect cryptocurrencies’ prices.
 The Tezos price prediction is not 100% positive, and we may see results different than the ones we’re outlining here.

 Our XTZ price prediction is that the coin will reach a price of about $8 by 2025, so let’s break it down.
 The initial dip in price was somewhat expected, and so were the spikes throughout the years.
 2019 showed a flat-spot in the graph where the price was at its lowest, something we don’t expect to see in the following years.
-Today’s price is a number which we don’t expect to change too much.
-We may see some decrease in the next few months, but the price shouldn’t fall below $2.
+Today’s price is a number which we expect to grow a little by the time.
+We believe the price shouldn’t fall below $2.5 any soon.
 Going into 2021, we expect to see one or two spikes in the price, followed by a dip in the following weeks.
 These variations are to be expected, and as long as the price drop remains slightly higher than the previous one, it will continue growing in the following years.

 Going into the next couple of years, our Tezos price prediction shows that we should expect to see a gradual increase of 1 to 2 dollars increase per year.
 In the long run, we are expected to see the price reaching an average of $8 by 2025.